Asbestos NESHAP Regulations - Building Demolitions & Renovations

 Asbestos NESHAP regulations pertains to all public and commercial structures, and applies to residential

-properties consisting of four or more dwelling units.
+properties consisting of five or more dwelling units.
 Many of these buildings, regardless of their age,

 utilized asbestos containing materials (ACM) in their construction.
 Examples of ACM include, but are not